Adhias/recipes/Enchilada.rst

    * 4 tablespoon `Olive Oil`
    * `Salsa`

 #.
-Prepare guacamole, black beans and grilled vegetables as described in receipe for fajita
+Prepare :ref:`guacamole <guacamole_prep>`, :ref:`black beans <blackbeans_prep>` and :ref:`grilled vegetables <grilledveg_prep>` as described in receipe for fajitas
-#. place a tortilla in a microwavable plate
-#. make layers of black beans and grilled vegetables
+#.
+Place a tortilla in a microwavable plate; spread black beans and grilled vegetables on it
-#. roll the tortilla
-#. pour enchilada sauce and sprinkle mexican cheeese
-#. microwave it for a minute
+#.
+Roll the tortilla, pour enchilada sauce and sprinkle mexican cheeese on it before microwaving it for about a minute
-#. garnish with layers of guacomole, shredded lettuce, mushroom, sour cream and jalapeno
+#.
+Garnish the tortilla with guacomole, shredded lettuce, mushroom, sour cream and jalapeno